Wooden Crosses

 Making a Wooden Cross Necklace

 In the case of the layered wooden cross, rather thin strips of wood are needed for making a cross necklace.
-It would actually be easier to make the main part of the necklace so that it is a couple of inches thick and then slicing it into several crosses on the bandsaw, once the glue is dried.
-Any secondary layer, like the ebony in the cross above, would be glued to the main part of the cross after band sawing it.
+It would be easier to make the main part of the necklace so that it is a couple of inches thick and then slice it into several crosses on the bandsaw, once the glue is dried.
+Any secondary layer, like the ebony in the cross above, would be glued to the main part of the cross after band-sawing it.